-Is the P2i veneer worth foregoing a week’s-worth of skinny peppermint mocha’s at everyone’s favorite “love to hate it” coffee shop?
+Is the P2i veneer worth foregoing a week’s worth of skinny peppermint mochas at everyone’s favorite “love to hate it” coffee shop?
 Well, only one way to find out!
 Push those reading glasses up, and let’s get into the thick of it.

 - Athletes: The P2i coating and lightweight, plastic housing make these a great on-ear option for working out.
 Though the clamping force is felt after the 45-minute mark, it’s effective for running and ensures a secure fit while moving about.

 Connection is hardly ever interrupted, so long as you’re within the 10-meter Bluetooth range.
-The only other Bluetooth headphones that provide a similar experience are the Plantronics BackBeat 500.
+The only other Bluetooth headset that provide a similar experience is the Plantronics BackBeat 500.
 Not even the $449 Beyerdynamic Aventho Wireless can compete with Plantronics when it comes to reliable connectivity.
 That said, there is an audio-visual lag that makes watching videos aggravating at best.
 But again, totally normal at this price point if you’re not using a codec like aptX Low Latency or AAC.

-Plantronics claims that the BackBeat 500 FIT can play your tunes for 18 hours before requiring a recharge.
+Plantronics claims that the BackBeat FIT 500 can play your tunes for 18 hours before requiring a recharge.
 Like the original BackBeat 500, this holds true.
-That’s right: assuming that the average person works out five times a week for an hour a day (5 hours a week), the BackBeat 500 FIT can musically support more than a half-month of workouts.
+That’s right: assuming that the average person works out five times a week for an hour a day (5 hours a week), the BackBeat FIT 500 can musically support more than a half-month of workouts.

 Though these were released prior to the availability of USB-C charging, it would have been nice to see that feature here.
 However, many users—myself included—will forgive the dated technology given its affordability.
-Hopefully Plantronics includes USB-C in their next generation of Bluetooth headphones, but in the meantime, ti could breathe new life into old phone chargers.

 Crack open the ear cups and you’ll be met with 40mm drivers.
 Given how cheap the headphones appear, these drivers reproduce sound rather well.
 Granted, it doesn’t sound like Plantronics altered the sound at all from the BackBeat 500.
 A shame, since these would benefit from a boost in low end, considering that they’re workout-oriented.